 5 MORE Ways to Keep Your Raleigh House Warm This Winter

-Go around the house and double check that vents aren?t blocked, and if they are, find a way to rearrange your furniture, at least for the winter.
-Blocking return vents in a forced-air central heating system could also cause air pressure issues, which further disrupts the flow of heat.
+Make sure first to check that none of the vents are blocked.
+If you do have any blocked vents, try to rearrange the furniture, for at least as long as the winter season lasts.
+If the return vents are blocked, this can lead to some issues with pressure from your central heating system.
+This is what will also hinder the flow of hot air.
 You should be able to feel the air coming from the vent when you stand or place your hand in front of it.

 2. Seal all potential air leaks

 Air leaks commonly occur through windows and doors, but there can be other weaknesses in the home that allow hot air to escape.
 This could be anything from your basement (in the spot where the wood frame meets the cement), as well as the hood vents in your kitchen.
 Our recommendation?
 Caulking these areas.

 3. Close the doors to your living spaces